 Useful Tips for Creating and Checking Documents for 508 Compliance

 Obtain the most recent versions of Adobe Acrobat Professional and Microsoft Office available for your platform (Mac or PC).
 The following section of this guide assumes you are running Microsoft Word 2016 or later and an updated version of Adobe Acrobat Pro DC.

 PCC's ITS department has the most recent versions of Microsoft Office and Adobe Creative Cloud and can install or upgrade these applications for you.
 Just fill out a request via the ITS Helpdesk Form.

 Another important point to remember is to aways keep your source documents.
 Once you have created a PDF from an Office document such as MS Word, don't delete the original.
 It is far easier to make edits and correct accessibility issues in a Word document, for example, than it is in the PDF.

-Refer to the following 2 expandable sections as a 2-part primer for making documents 508 compliant from creation to publishing:
+Refer to the following 2 expandable sections as a 2-part primer for creating and checking documents for 508 compliance.